nathanmfast/markdown-file-guide-generator/README.md

+TODO
+- start a branch and strip this back down to a shippable version that just generates the table and doesn't do anything to help you with descriptions or preserving them across updates.
+- start a clean repo for that and get it posted on github publicly
+- then switch back to the main branch, grab all the changes that were in progress, and start a branch on the new project
+- create an issue on the github page and start doing stuff on the actual repo

 # Markdown File Guide Generator  <!-- omit in toc -->

 Generates markdown for a \"File Guide\", which is a two-column table with a file structure (made using unicode box-drawing characters) in the first column, and descriptions of what each file is in the second column.